 The optimisation phase begins once enough responses have been collected.
 In this stage, students consecutively review and grade 2 a few answers from the pool, thereby confronting their own thinking to a likely different opinion.
 They are then given the chance, after each review, to re-consider, and possibly to amend their own answer (without any penalty).

 Grading an answer amounts to answering a simple multiple-choice question: the depicted answer is correct, incorrect, or I don’t know.

 Student answers are expected to change throughout the optimisation phase, converging, in the end, to what they confidently think is their most thoughtful and convincing proposition.

-It is entirely plausible to have students reaching an wrong consensus, meaning that most students agreed on an incorrect answer, often revealing some flaws in their understanding.
+It is entirely plausible to have students reaching a wrong consensus, meaning that most students agreed on an incorrect answer, often revealing some flaws in their understanding.

 This process provides time and space to think.
-It does not expect initial answers to remain untouched: students have many opportunities to change their minds, to make mistakes, to re-write their answers as they are being confronted to other students’ viewpoints.
+It does not expect initial answers to remain untouched: students have many opportunities to change their minds, make mistakes, and re-write their answers as they are being confronted to other students’ viewpoints.

 Answers are anonymous.
 This frees students from any premature judgement when reviewing: they have to look at each solution with the same fresh eye and attention.
 All opinions are legitimate.

 This anonymity also gives the teaching staff the possibility to suggest answers without being detected.
 They would typically write persuasive, convincing yet wrong explanations, to see the class reaction.
 This way, students must remain constantly alert and skeptical; no opinion, as cogent and attractive as they might sound, should be accepted as granted.

 A proof of concept was successfully developed.
 Implementation and extensive testing within the Imperial College London’s Department of Mechanical Engineering was planned, but it has been postponed due to time constraints.